Kirk Rimer: Career

-Navy service

-Mr. Rimer was a naval aviator for nine years with the United States Navy from 1979-1988.
-He received his designation as a United States Naval Aviator and received his US Navy Wings in 1982 after graduating top of his flight school class.
-In January 1986, he received a United States Navy Achievement medal for participating in the NASA Challenger Shuttle Disaster recovery.

 Community service

 In 1993, Mr. Rimer founded the non-profit Time for Dallas, a young professional volunteer organization.
 In 1994, he received the Future Leader of Dallas award from the Dallas Junior Chamber of Commerce.

-Currently, Mr. Rimer is a trustee of Austin College in Sherman, Texas.
+Rimer became a trustee of Austin College in Sherman, Texas.

 He is the Chairman of the Don Jackson Center for Financial Studies at Southern Methodist University and he sits on the Executive Board for SMU's Cox School of Business.
 He is also a Director for the Baylor Health Care System Foundation.
 He is a Director on the Advisory Board for Shatterproof.

-Most recently, in February 2016, Mr. Rimer joined the Board of Directors for Goodwill Industries of Dallas, Inc.
+In February 2016, Mr. Rimer joined the Board of Directors for Goodwill Industries of Dallas, Inc.